palomasodhi/palomasodhi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a Research Scientist at [ASAPP](https://www.asapp.com/ai-research/), developing advanced ML and NLP technologies for dialog agents that act.
 My research focuses on LLM web agents, reinforcement learning for dialog, and alignment using AI feedback.

 In my current role, I work on building [LLM agent models](https://www.asapp.com/blog/generative-ai-for-agent-augmentation-agents-models-not-language-models) that both converse with customers and take actions on the web.
-I get excited about products that help free up humans from mundane tasks, allowing them to be more creative and make better decisions.
+I am excited about applications that help free up humans from mundane tasks, allowing them to be more creative and make better decisions.

 Previously, I did my Ph.D. in Robotics at Carnegie Mellon University on combining machine learning with graph optimizers in the loop, where my research was generously supported by [Meta AI](https://ai.facebook.com/blog/facebook-ai-and-facebook-reality-labs-announce-research-and-mentorship-program-with-carnegie-mellon-university/) and [CMU Presidential Fellowship](https://www.cmu.edu/homepage/society/2014/spring/funding-the-best-and-the-brightest.shtml).